MetalMonkey1980/macroeconomic-variance-models/EXPERIMENTAL_FRAMEWORK_V01_2026-08-22.md

 The first cycle should therefore be:

     Design
        ↓
     Small pilot
        ↓
     Observe
        ↓
     Find ambiguities
        ↓
     Revise questions
        ↓
     Repeat
        ↓
     Larger dataset
        ↓
     Formal analysis

 A pilot result should not automatically be treated as evidence for the final model.

+---

-# 23. Proposed Development Path
+## 23. Proposed Development Path

-Phase 1 — Define
+### Phase 1 — Define

-define perspective dimensions,
+- define perspective dimensions,
-document current Metal Monkey hypotheses, define Council relationships, design initial questions.
+- document current Metal Monkey hypotheses,
+- define Council relationships,
+- design initial questions.

-Phase 2 — Pilot
+### Phase 2 — Pilot

-test questions with a small number of participants, identify ambiguity, record unexpected interpretations, revise the questionnaire.
+- test questions with a small number of participants,
+- identify ambiguity,
+- record unexpected interpretations,
+- revise the questionnaire.

-Phase 3 — Observe
+### Phase 3 — Observe

-collect responses,
+- collect responses,
-preserve raw data,
+- preserve raw data,
-avoid changing the model during collection.
+- avoid changing the model during collection.

-Phase 4 — Compare
+### Phase 4 — Compare

 Compare:

-Metal Monkey,
+- Metal Monkey,
-same trigon,
+- same trigon,
-same animal,
+- same animal,
-same element,
+- same element,
-same Yin/Yang,
+- same Yin / Yang,
-other Council positions,
+- other Council positions,
-baseline groups.
+- baseline groups.

-Phase 5 — Map
+### Phase 5 — Map

 Create a preliminary map of:

-similarities,
+- similarities,
-differences,
+- differences,
-distances,
+- distances,
-and potential bridges.
+- and potential bridges.

-Phase 6 — Evaluate
+### Phase 6 — Evaluate

 Ask:

-Did the observations support the current model?
+> Did the observations support the current model?

-Did they contradict it?
+> Did they contradict it?

-Did they reveal something the model did not predict?
+> Did they reveal something the model did not predict?

-Phase 7 — Revise
+### Phase 7 — Revise

 Only after the observations are documented should the model be changed.

+---

-# 24. When Should data_analyzer.py Be Written?
+## 24. When Should `data_analyzer.py` Be Written?

 The analyzer should not be the first step.

 It becomes useful when:

-the questions are defined,
+1. the questions are defined,
-the answer structure is stable, the Council mapping is documented, the dataset structure is defined, the baseline is defined, and we know what we actually want to calculate.
+2. the answer structure is stable,
+3. the Council mapping is documented,
+4. the dataset structure is defined,
+5. the baseline is defined,
+6. and we know what we actually want to calculate.

 At that point, the Python code becomes an implementation of a documented experiment rather than a tool searching for patterns without a defined purpose.

+---

-# 25. Current Open Questions
+## 25. Current Open Questions

 The following questions remain unresolved:

-What exactly constitutes a "perspective" in the data?
+- What exactly constitutes a "perspective" in the data?
-Which dimensions should the first test measure?
+- Which dimensions should the first test measure?
-How many questions are needed per dimension?
+- How many questions are needed per dimension?
-Should participants see only scenarios, quotations, or both?
+- Should participants see only scenarios, quotations, or both?
-How should ambiguous answers be handled?
+- How should ambiguous answers be handled?
-How should multiple motivations within one answer be represented?
+- How should multiple motivations within one answer be represented?
-How should Council positions be encoded?
+- How should Council positions be encoded?
-What similarity measure is appropriate?
+- What similarity measure is appropriate?
-What baseline should be used?
+- What baseline should be used?
-How large should the pilot be?
+- How large should the pilot be?
-How many participants are needed before comparing Council positions?
+- How many participants are needed before comparing Council positions?
-Which observations should be considered meaningful?
+- Which observations should be considered meaningful?
-How can potential bridges be distinguished from random similarity?
+- How can potential bridges be distinguished from random similarity?

 These questions are not defects in the project.

 They are part of the experiment.

+---

-# 26. Current Status
+## 26. Current Status

-Status: Framework under development.
+**Status:** Framework under development.

 No Council position should currently be considered experimentally validated.